La Paz Regional Hospital History

 A second bond issue was passed in 1973 to finish the building and purchase equipment.
 In 1983 Northern Yuma County became La Paz County.
 In the 90's, the hospital changed its name to La Paz Regional Hospital, in recognition of its mission to serve the entire county.
 The ICU was built in 1994.

-Over $5 million dollars of imaging equipment was purchased, making us the first hospital along the river with digital mammography and the newest CAT scan technology.
+Over $7 million dollars of imaging equipment was purchased, making us the first hospital along the river with digital mammography and the newest CAT scan technology.
 We have continued with nuclear medicine, echosonography, MRI and PACS.
-Since 2008, our quest to have fully electronic medical records is becoming a reality, as we install the last piece in 2012.
+The conversion to completely digital medical records allows our patients to access their medical records online through a secure portal.

 La Paz Regional Hospital was awarded Centers for Medicare and Medicaid (CMS) classification giving our hospital the Critical Access Hospital (CAH) designation.
 This status, available to small rural hospitals, allows us to access a payment methodology established for hospitals with 25 beds or less.
 In achieving this designation, we were able to add skilled nursing services at our hospital.
 This will be the first skilled nursing beds in our County.

 In 2018 La Paz completed the outpatient center at the hospital, housing River Health Clinic, Urgent Care, and the outpatient laboratory.
 The specialty clinic continues to attract new specialties.
 Infusion services at the hospital has met a long needed local service for cancer patients and others needed intravenous outpatient services

 Our motto "Where Community and Compassion Come Together" is indicative of our proud heritage of service to La Paz County and the excellence of our professional and dedicated staff in meeting the medical technology, customer service, and quality goals.
 The future is not written.
 Ours will be written in thanks to these individuals who make this hospital great.